shashwatak/satellite-js/README.md

 Testing
 -------
-I've included a small testing app, that provides some benchmarking tools and verifies SGP4 and SDP4 using the Test Criteria provided by SpaceTrack Report #3.
-The testing app is a Chrome Packaged App that uses the angular. js framework.
+I've included a small testing app, that provides some benchmarking tools and verifies SGP4 and SDP4 using the Test Criteria provided by SpaceTrack Report #3, and is based off [System Benchmarking](http://celestrak.com/columns/v02n04/) by TS Kelso.

+The testing app is a Chrome Packaged App that uses the angular.js framework.

 To run the test, open up Chrome, go to the extensions page, and check "Developer Mode".
 Then, click "Load Unpacked App", and select the "sgp4_verification" folder.
 Then run the app from within Chrome.
 The test file is located within the "sgp4_verification" directory, as a JSON file called "spacetrack-report-3.json".